songqiaohu/THU-Concept-Drift-Datasets-v1.0/README.md

 Y = data[:, 5]
 ```

-- If you want to regenerate the dataset and import it directly, you can download *DataStreamGenerator.py* and put it under the file where your code is located, and then:
+- If you want to regenerate the dataset and import it directly, you can download *DataStreamGenerator.py* and put it under the file where your code is located, and then import the class.
+Example:

 ```
 from DataStreamGenerator import DataStreamGenerator